-At a "Gavin for Governor" fundraiser last summer hosted by Republican donors in Newport Beach, Lt.
-Gov. Gavin Newsom accepted a $1,000 donation from a controversial Soviet émigré with an extensive history of misrepresenting his business dealings to investors and the U.S. Justice Department.
+At a “Gavin for Governor” fundraiser last summer hosted by Republican donors in Newport Beach, Lt.
+Gov. Gavin Newsom accepted a $1,000 donation from a Soviet émigré and, once told about his business dealings, the candidate for governor returned the money.

 Yuri Vanetik, a Southern California-based donor with ties to several California House Republicans, gave Newsom $1,000 last June, according to campaign finance records filed with the California Secretary of State’s office.
 It appears Newsom accepted the contribution on June 6, when he was pictured sitting with Vanetik at the GOP-sponsored fundraiser.
 The campaign cash showed up on his campaign finance filings June 7.